ekwoka/news-you-missed-2021/content/Liechtenstein.md

 ---
 layout: article
-title: Lichtenstein
+title: Liechtenstein
 ---

-Low government limitations have led to a hot streak of gambling development in Lichtenstein, one of the world’s smallest countries, now home to five casinos.
+Low government limitations have led to a hot streak of gambling development in Liechtenstein, one of the world’s smallest countries, now home to five casinos.

 That may sound like a so-so number, but it puts its per capita above Monaco, Macau, and Las Vegas’ Clark County.